DTA: Report of the ICT Procurement Taskforce

 The Assistant Minister for Cities and Digital Transformation, The Hon.
-Angus Taylor MP, has released the Report of the ICT Procurement Taskforce (the report).
+Angus Taylor MP, has released the Report of the ICT Procurement Taskforce.

 The report makes a range of diverse recommendations including developing ICT specific procurement principles, simplifying procurement practises for agencies, encouraging innovation, encouraging outcome-focused procurement, minimising cyber security risks, and building strategic partnerships with significant ICT vendor relationships.